-    If you got your residence as a refugees or asylee, you will benefit from something called "rollback," which allows you to count some of the time before you actually applied for your green card as if you already had permanent residence.
-If you entered the U.S. as a refugee, you can count all the time starting on your day of entry, no matter how long it took you to apply for your green card.
+If you got your U.S. residence as a refugees or asylee, you will benefit from something called "rollback," which allows you to count some of the time before you actually applied for your green card as if you already had permanent residence.
+If you entered the U.S. as a refugee, you can count all the time starting on your day of entry in the U.S., no matter how long it took you to apply for your green card.
 If you received asylum within the U.S., you can count one year of your asylum status toward your permanent residence.
-(Note: In either case, your green card will already show the rolled-back date, so you'll still need to count five years from that date.)
+(Note: In either case, your green card will show the rolled-back date, so you'll still need to count five years from that date.)

 Spouses of U.S. citizens, who have been married and living with the citizen for the last three years, can apply to naturalize after three, rather than five years with a green card.

 You must have lived in the United States for at least half of your five years of permanent residence.
-Or, if an exception allows you to apply to naturalize in less time, you must have lived in the U.S. for half that amount of time -- 18 months for spouses of U.S. citizens, for example.
+Or, if an exception allows you to apply to naturalize in less time, you must have lived in the U.S. for half that amount of time—18 months for spouses of U.S. citizens, for example.

 You'll need to have not only lived and been "physically present" in the United States for a certain number of years, but not have broken up your residency with any long absences.
 An absence of six months or more will raise a presumption that you've broken your continuous presence by living in another country.
-In the worst case, the immigration authorities could decide that you abandoned your U.S. residence altogether, and effectively gave up your right to a green card (in which case you'd be placed in removal proceedings, in immigration court).
+In the worst case, U.S. immigration authorities could decide that you abandoned your U.S. residence altogether, and thus effectively gave up your right to a green card (in which case you'd be placed in removal proceedings, in immigration court).

 There's no upper limit on how long you can wait to submit Form N-400.
 Many permanent residents live in the U.S. for decades before deciding to become citizens.

-Several weeks after that, USCIS will call you in for an interview, where you'll be examined on your English and tested on your knowledge of U.S. history and government, and the official will decide whether you qualify for U.S. citizenship.
+Several weeks after that, USCIS will call you in for a personal interview, at which you'll be examined on your English and tested on your knowledge of U.S. history and government.
+The official will then decide whether you qualify for U.S. citizenship.